laschieen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines is a script to Display the last 10 lines of /etc/passwd.

 5-firstlines is a script to Display the first 10 lines of /etc/passwd.

+6-third_line is a script that displays the third line of the file iacta.